conduitio-labs/conduit-connector-zendesk/README.md

 | `bufferSize`       | bufferSize stores the ticket objects as array                      | false    | 100     |
 | `maxRetries`       | max API retry attempts, in case of rate-limit exceeded error(429)  | false    | 3       |

-### WriteAsync
-The source input from server will be written in the `buffer`, size of the buffer is specified in the configuration.
-Once the buffer is full it writes the record to zendesk using [bulk import api](https://developer.zendesk.com/api-reference/ticketing/tickets/ticket_import/#ticket-bulk-import) `create_many`.
-Each object from records array is unmarshalled into Ticket type struct and appended to `CreateManyRequest`.
-When the `Teardown` is called, i.e pipeline is paused or gracefully shutting down, the data in buffer is flushed (written to zendesk), irrespective the number of records in the buffer.

 # Limitations
 - Max 100 tickets that can be written in one API call to zendesk